All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Better glucose management: Tirzepatide's insulin-sensitizing effects help runners maintain steady blood sugar during long efforts, potentially reducing the "bonking" that occurs when glycogen runs out.

-• Once-weekly convenience: One injection per week fits seamlessly into any training schedule.
+• Once-weekly convenience: One injection per week fits smoothly into any training schedule.

 How Runners Should Approach Tirzepatide Dosing